 Last of all, your Agent promotion provides an additional character for Mission Mode.
 This is the first of the Bonus Characters, who are united by the fact that they… urm… seem to have been put together in a rush.
 But they’re interesting all the same!
 Today’s newbie is Riku in his Deep Dive appearance.
 Riku’s air attacks are strangely floaty, and he doesn’t control at all like his Re:CoM self.

-Now, just because bonus characters have default, +, and ++ variants for their weapon doesn’t mean you’ll want to use the weaker ones.
-While Organization players might want a weaker weapon’s attack pattern or Abilities, bonus characters have no reason to take a weaker weapon once they’ve got access to the stronger ones!
-Sadly, this cuts down dramatically on any strategy involved in your character build.
+Unlike Organization characters, who might want to use a weaker Gear to get a favourable pattern or ability set, bonus characters have no reason to take a weaker weapon once they’ve got access to the stronger ones!
+Sadly, this dramatically cuts down on any strategy involved in your character build.
 The only strategy involved is in the late and post-game, where you have to debate whether you want to go with the ++ version of your character’s default weapon or if you want to switch over to the specialized late- and post-game Gears I mentioned in the previous paragraph.

 On the plus side, you can finally have that Smash Bros-style dream duel between Riku and Marluxia that you never got to play in CoM, and that’s pretty cool.

 Before you check in for your mission, you might want to talk to Demyx.
 Our friend with the sitar says he heard that Xion fought “one tough customer” before being knocked out, and talks about how this is why recon is so important.
 Nice speech buddy – so whaddya trying to mooch?
 It turns out what he wants to mooch out of you is the first Halloween Town Heartless Hunt that I mentioned earlier, with a Frost Gem for you if you do his work.